This post is the fourth in a series of six simple homeschool tips moms can do to rock homeschool and to have a wonderful year.

 Putting in a solid foundation may seem like work, but really this foundation will make it easier to parent and educate your children.

 1. Family Devotions - This is time to cultivate their hearts to God!

 2. Family Mealtime Traditions - This is where we nurture hearts, bodies, minds, and relationships around the table.

 3. Family Read Aloud time - This is where parents stir the hearts, minds, and imaginations of children as parents read aloud to their families.

 4. Training up a Child in the Way They Should Go - is the road to independent work and the seedbed of character.

 - The Discipline of Habit from 0 - 8 years old and beyond.
-Walking, eating, drinking, table manners, dressing, using the toilet, hygiene, oral hygiene, making their bed, , manners, picking up after themselves, gratitude, helpfulness and more.
-Leading them, guiding them, walking beside them, helping them find the way.
+Walking, eating, drinking, table manners, dressing, using the toilet, hygiene, oral hygiene, making their bed, manners, picking up after themselves, gratitude, helpfulness and more.
+Leading them, guiding them, walking beside them, help them find the way.
 Habit training is not a check off list for little children.

 - Family Work 3 - 8 years old and beyond.
 This is shoulder to shoulder together, working on things that can be done together, such as meal prep, meal clean up, folding laundry, tidying rooms, gardening, cleaning a car, and more.